 In 1955, at age 22, Samuel F. Sorbello and his wife Rose started their own farm with funds from wedding gifts and a used tractor.
-By 1960 (age 27) Sam had 200 acres of peach trees.
+By age 27 Sam owned 200 acres of peach trees.

-During the same time, Sam and Rose had two sons: Fred and Sam Sorbello.
-Rose managed the household, the children and helped ensure the quality of the peaches packed exceed expectations and the farm's reputation.
+Around the same time, Sam and Rose had two sons: Fred and Samuel J. Sorbello.
+Rose managed the household and the children helped ensure that the quality of the peaches routinely exceeded customer’s expectations to build the farm's reputation.

-Over the next 4 years Sam and Rose ran the same peach farming business.
-Each year the peaches became ripe then were picked, packed and shipped to the market immediately.
-The competition unfortunately did the exact process flooding the market with peaches driving down prices and Sam and Rose's profits.
+Over the next 4 years, Sam and Rose ran the same peach farming business.
+Each year the peaches ripened then were picked, packed, and shipped to the market immediately.
+Unfortunately, competitors followed the exact process, flooding the market with peaches and driving down prices and profits.
 Sam noticed this and decided the following year would be different.

-Sam and Rose built there first cold storage facility in 1964 that was only 1500 square feet that could be chilled to 36 degrees F. Along with cold storage, it included a packing shed which washed, sized, sorted, and weighed the peaches.
-With the cold storage in place, Sam held the last 6000 bushels of his harvest, waited a few weeks for the demand to be greater than the supply then sold his peaches at triple the value.
+Sam and Rose built their first cold storage facility in 1964, a 1,500 square foot cooler capable of maintaining 36 F°.
+In addition to storage, it included a packing shed which was utilized to wash, sort, and weigh the peaches.
+With this infrastructure in place, Sam held the last 6,000 bushels of his harvest, waited a few weeks for the demand to be greater than the supply then sold his peaches at market-demanded premium prices.

 The success of the cold storage brought attention from other larger farmers.
 Sam reacted by building a cold storage for frozen foods such as blueberries and seafood.
 By 1978, the attention was not only local anymore.
-Sam built, in reaction to a meat importer customer's request, the first USDA inspection facility in the Philadelphia area.
-Many other meat importers moved their product to Sam's cold storage known as Mullica Hill Cold Storage from New York facilities.
-Soon after Mullica Hill Cold Storage and Philadelphia dominated the meat import business.
+At the request of a meat importer, Sam built the first USDA inspection facility in the Philadelphia area.
+Many other meat importers became aware of the opportunity, and began directing their product from New York’s ports to Sam's facility, Mullica Hill Cold Storage.
+Shortly thereafter, the more conveniently located Philadelphia ports dominated the meat import business.

-In 1985 Sam F Sorbello retired and the two sons (Fred and Sam) continued the business.
-Growth came throughout the late 1980's, 1990's and 2000's with Atlantic Coast Freezers being the first acquisition.
-Sam J Sorbello and his wife Colleen purchased Atlantic Coast Freezer in 2006.
-Atlantic Coast Freezers is the last standing 100% family owned and operated business left from the days of the peaches and you can still find the personal touch and hard work found over 55 years ago.
+In 1985, Sam retired and his two sons (Fred and Samuel J.) continued the business.
+Growth was sustained throughout the late 1980's, 1990's and 2000's with Atlantic Coast Freezers being the first acquisition.
+Samuel J. Sorbello and his wife Colleen purchased Atlantic Coast Freezers in 2006.
+Atlantic Coast Freezers is the last standing 100% family owned and operated business left from the days of the peaches and you can still find the dedication, hard work, and personal touch inspired by Samuel F. and Rose Sorbello over 55 years ago.